-Maybe you’ve been hoping to go on a Carnival Cruise and you have 20,000 points you’d like to put towards your dream trip.
+Maybe you’ve been hoping to go on a Carnival cruise and you have 20,000 points you’d like to put toward your dream trip.
 Go ahead and buy $200 worth of Carnival gift cards through your Amex Rewards portal and get on that cruise for $200 less than you normally would have spent.

 Or maybe you just want the simplicity of using the Amex Travel Portal to book flights or hotels and using your points to pay for your travels.

-When you add that to the fact that you can get up to 4x or 5x Amex points on purchases, you are effectively getting 8 to 10% back in certain categories.
-You’ll usually get the most value per point by transferring points to Amex airline partners, like ANA or Air Canada Aeroplan.
+When you add that to the fact that you can get up to 4x or 5x Amex points on purchases, you are effectively getting 8% to 10% back in certain categories.
+You’ll usually get the most value per point by transfering points to Amex airline partners, like ANA or Air Canada Aeroplan.

-AMEX Membership Rewards points are easy to earn with cards like The Platinum Card from American Express and The Blue Business Plus Credit Card from American Express.
+Amex Membership Rewards points are easy to earn with cards like The Platinum Card® from American Express, The Blue Business® Plus Credit Card from American Express or the